FEC-MOTH/Adidas-Clone/README.md

 # Adidas Clone

 This repository contains a clone of the header, navbar, and live-search elements on Adidas.com, as they appeared in November 2018.
+These components are written as fully modular microservices, which can be seamlessly combined with other components to create a full Adidas.com product-page clone.

 #### Tech Stack
 React | Express | Postgres | Amazon EC2, S3 | Docker | Jest

 ## Live Demo
+> Header, navbar, and live-search elements: Coming Soon
-> Coming Soon
+> Full-proxy demo: Coming Soon

 ## Walk-through Videos
 #### 25 Second Scroll-Through